 Group Home Success

 HFCOE pioneered the use of group homes instead of orphanages to care for children with no known family.
-Our group homes have 7-9 children under the care of a group home mother.
+Our group home has 9 children under the care of a group home mother.
 Subsequently, UNICEF called for an end to institutionalisation worldwide.
 Group home care emphasises the importance of retaining the child’s family, community and cultural ties wherever possible to support positive community values.
 Where we can find family members, we do so, and have had some heartwarming successes.

 Children we support at home are mostly single parent families.
 The remaining parent is often unwell and has limited earning capacity.